Sanketkatkade/DSA/Presentation/README.md

 Overall, IoT and cloud technology can provide you with a more efficient, safe, and connected driving experience, but it's important to secure your devices and data from cyber threats.

-Eg:An example of infotainment in a car is a touchscreen display that allows you to control the audio system, access your phone's contacts, play music from your phone or streaming services, and use GPS navigation to get directions to your destination.
+**Eg:** An example of infotainment in a car is a touchscreen display that allows you to control the audio system, access your phone's contacts, play music from your phone or streaming services, and use GPS navigation to get directions to your destination.
 It's like having a computer or a smartphone built into your car that lets you stay entertained and informed while driving.

-##Personal : IOT in Healthcare
+## Personal : IOT in Healthcare

 IoT devices and cloud computing can be **used in healthcare to collect, monitor, and analyze patient data in real-time.**